nidup/starcraft2-agent/README.md

 Data & Analysis
 ---------------

+**Game Results**

-Game results are store in `data` folder using a different file per agent.
+The game results are stored in `data` folder using a different file per agent.
 The file is suffixed by `_results` and contains a pandas DataFrame.

+**QLearning Table**

+The reward history and final QLearning Table are stored in `data` folder using a different file per agent.
+The file is suffixed by `_qlearning` and contains a pandas DataFrame.
+This archive is re-used when it exists, you can drop it to train the agent from scratch.

 Credits
 -------